Be A Fat Burner

 Health Habit # 2 is to be a fat burner.

-Although either fuel will work, FAT is (by far) the best energy source.
+Although either fuel will work for giving you energy, FAT is (by far) the best energy source.
 It is the the fuel we should primarily utilize in our bodies because it does far less damage to our bodies than does burning sugar/carbohydrates.
 Ensuring that your body primarily burns fat is something that everyone needs to learn how to do.

 FAT/SUGAR BURNING CONCEPTS:

-- Creating energy in our cellular mitochondria (cellular power plants), by burning fuel, is necessary for life, but is also destructive to our mitochondria by releasing free radicals (oxidants), in almost the same way that burning gasoline in an automobile engine is necessary, but destructive to the engine of the automobile, by releasing heat.
+- Burning fuel to create energy in our cellular mitochondria (power generating organelles that give us life) is necessary, but destructive to our mitochondria — by releasing free radicals (oxidants) This is very similar to how burning gasoline in an automobile engine is necessary, but destructive to the engine of the automobile, by releasing heat.